 LGBT Center provides programs, advising, and consultation in support of Lesbian, Gay, Bisexual, and Transgender (LGBT) people.

-Friends of the Davis I.C.
-Host Family & English Programs provide opportunities to build relationships with local American host families and with individual and group English classes for international scholars, graduate students, and their spouses.
+Friends of the Davis IC Community Connect & English Programs provide opportunities to share your culture with Americans while learning about the American culture at the same time.
+The Friends of the Davis IC also offers individual and group English classes for international scholars, graduate students, and their spouses.

 The Office of Religious Life supports all religious traditions and encourages interfaith dialogue.